chroteus/EvoNet/README.md

 ### Unsuccessful uses:
 * **Game of 2048**
 No matter the training, no net has ever broken the record of 256.
+A tree is certainly needs to be used and a bare net cannot simulate a "memory".